Roboy/ParlAI/projects/roboy/README.md

 Roboy is using a so-called profilememory network, which essentially consists of a sequence to sequence neural net using LSTMs.
 An attention mechanism affects outputs with respect to the conversation history.
 Furthermore, a consistent personality can be included which also affects outputs.

 Pitfalls: Profilememory is the original implementation coming with the personachat dataset.
 It has been choosen as it can _memorize_ a profile.
-The idea behind it is to influence outputs in a way where the net acts as it was someone, Roboy in our case of course.
-According to [ParlAI issue #1066](https://github.com/facebookresearch/ParlAI/issues/1066) the model is not as powerful as other implementations provided by ParlAI.
+The idea behind it is to constantly influence the nets outputs in addition to the attention mechanism which considers the converstional history.
+This way, the net can act as if it was somebody, Roboy in our case.
+According to [ParlAI issue #1066](https://github.com/facebookresearch/ParlAI/issues/1066), the model is not as powerful as other implementations provided by ParlAI.
 Anyhow, it suits our case.
-So if you want to win the ConvAI challenge better go for a different one.
+If you want to win the ConvAI challenge however, better go for a different model.

 The three major advantages of the profilmemory implementation over the previous DeepQA implementation are:

 - DeepQA consists of a pure seq2seq model, so it would give the exact same reply to a specific input observed.
 Profilememory takes the conversational history into account through attention.
-- Through integrating a consistent personality to influence the softmax layer, we are also able to keep Roboy more ... even in its fallback sate.
+- Through integrating a consistent personality to influence the softmax layer, we are also able to keep Roboy more itself even in its fallback sate.
 - The personachat dataset is originating from actual conversations humans had with each other.
 This results in a more realistic chitchat in comparison to the DeepQA implementation as that was trained on a movie subtitle database resulting in a very dramatic behavior of the model.